dobromir-hristov/vuecommunity/docs/guide/learning/learning-platforms.md

 Lessons are developed by core team members Alex Kyriakidis, Chris Fritz and experts like Rolf Haug, Roman Kuba, Chopin brothers (nuxt.js authors) and many more.

+### Become a Ninja with Vue 3
+[Become a Ninja with Vue](https://vue-exercises.ninja-squad.com/) teaches you how to build a complete Vue 3 application, using the Vue CLI, TypeScript and the Composition API, step by step.
+Each exercise comes with instructions, unit tests and e2e tests to check the code you write.
+When you've completed the exercise, you can submit your result to the platform.
+The first exercises are available for free, and you can upgrade to access more content, and learn about the router, HTTP, forms, etc.

 ## General Development
 The platforms listed below cover wider range of topics, with some more specialized than others.